 In 2011, Derek worked full time at Weta Workshop to create animatronic props and effects for several feature films, including "The Hobbit.”
 He also worked on set with animatronic pieces and actors.

-In February 2006, Derek started his own company as a launching pad for a career in human-centered robotics.
-He developed several animatronic systems, incorporating work with robotic frames, pneumatic actuators, servomechanisms, sensors, printed circuit board electronics, and control circuitry.
-Golem Workshop is an ongoing effort to advance Character Robot technologies for themed attractions, medical, and commercial settings.
+In February 2006, Derek founded Golem Group, LLC.
+He developed several animatronic systems, incorporating work with robotic frames, pneumatic actuators, servomechanisms, sensors, custom PCB electronics, and control circuitry.
+Golem Workshop is an ongoing effort to advance Character Robot technologies.

 From January 2010 to August 2011, Derek was a researcher at the US Army Research Laboratory Robotics Program Office.
 Derek developed control software and electronics for a tentacle manipulator (robot hand made of multiple snake-like robots), acquired specialized training in embedded systems development, worked with robots the size of bugs, the size of cars, and many in-between, developed projects using the Robot Operating System, and performed research in the effect that robot movement has on a human observer.

 From July 2005 to January 2010, Derek worked as a computer engineer for US Army CERDEC.
 Derek was on the C2ORE ATO Team, working in software development, testing, and demonstrations on a system to control multiple robotic entities simultaneously.
 Additionally, he worked as an ARL guest researcher in various robotics technologies under the Robotics Collaborative Technology Alliance.